pspsilveira/ClassesLEAP/README.md

 # Educational Material — FMUSP

-This repository contains educational content developed by Paulo Sergio Panse Silveira and Jose Oliveira Siqueira, covering topics in biostatistics and diagnostic test evaluation.
-The material is presented as HTML documents generated from Quarto or RMarkdown, and includes supporting R and Python scripts.
+This repository contains educational content developed by Paulo Sergio Panse Silveira and Jose Oliveira Siqueira.
+The material is presented as HTML documents generated from RMarkdown and includes supporting scripts to reproduce the procedures presented.

 ## Contents